Classifying inventory and optimising stock levels with Dynamics 365 Business Central

 How to improve stock management in Microsoft Dynamics 365

-Dynamics 365 Business Central, or Dynamics BC, is Microsoft’s newest ERP to the market.
-Predominantly based on the functionality of...
+Dynamics 365 Business Central, or Business Central, is Microsoft’s newest ERP.
+Predominantly based on the functionality of Dynamics NAV, it...